-Net-net: its a useful construct for hardware developers to potentially accelerate their deployment of new systems that do packet forwarding/manipulation, especially in the security space — but I do not see the widespread ‘this changes everything’ outcome prophesied.
+Net-net: It’s a useful construct for hardware developers to potentially accelerating their deployment of new systems that do packet forwarding/manipulation, especially in the security space — but I do not see the widespread ‘this changes everything’ outcome prophesied.

 NFV: Network Functions Virtualization